The Great Wave off Kanagawa: USA

 Nineteenth-century private collectors were frequently the source of museum collections of Japanese prints; for example, the copy in the Metropolitan Museum came from Henry Osborne Havemeyer's former collection, which his wife donated to the museum in 1929.
 The copy in the Bibliothèque nationale de France came from the collection of Samuel Bing in 1888, and the copy in the Musée Guimet is a bequest from Raymond Koechlin, who gave it to the museum in 1932.

+In 2023 one of the prints that had been held by a private family since the early 1900s and for a time was displayed at the Glyptotek, Copenhagen, was sold for a record price, US$2.8 million.

 Influence

 Western culture

 After the 1868 Meiji Restoration, Japan ended a long period of isolation and opened to imports from the West.
 In turn, much Japanese art was exported to Europe and America, and quickly gained popularity.
 The influence of Japanese art on Western culture became known as Japonisme.
 Japanese woodblock prints inspired Western artists in many genres, particularly the Impressionists.

 As the most famous Japanese print, The Great Wave off Kanagawa influenced great works: in painting, works by Claude Monet; in music, Claude Debussy's La Mer; and in literature, Rainer Maria Rilke's Der Berg.
 Claude Debussy, who loved the sea and painted images of the Far East, kept a copy of The Great Wave off Kanagawa in his studio.
 During his work on La Mer, he was inspired by the print and asked for the image to be used on the cover of the original 1905 score.

-Henri Riviére, a draughtsman, engraver, and watercolourist who was also an important figure behind the Paris entertainment venue Le Chat Noir, was one of the first artists to be heavily influenced by Hokusai's work, particularly The Great Wave off Kanagawa.
-In homage to Hokusai's work, Riviére published a series of lithographs titled The Thirty-Six Views of the Eiffel Tower in 1902.
-Riviére was a collector of Japanese prints who purchased works from Siegfried Bing, Tadamasa Hayashi and Florine Langweil.
+Henri Rivière, a draughtsman, engraver, and watercolourist who was also an important figure behind the Paris entertainment venue Le Chat Noir, was one of the first artists to be heavily influenced by Hokusai's work, particularly The Great Wave off Kanagawa.
+In homage to Hokusai's work, Rivière published a series of lithographs titled The Thirty-Six Views of the Eiffel Tower in 1902.
+Rivière was a collector of Japanese prints who purchased works from Siegfried Bing, Tadamasa Hayashi, and Florine Langweil.

 Vincent van Gogh, a great admirer of Hokusai, praised the quality of drawing and use of line in The Great Wave off Kanagawa, and wrote it had a "terrifying" emotional impact.
 French sculptor Camille Claudel's La Vague (1897) replaced the boats in Hokusai's The Great Wave off Kanagawa with three women dancing in a circle.

+William Pye's sculpture "Kanagawa" was inspired by the work of Hokusai, who Pye says was influenced by "the immense power of nature as manifested in great waves on the sea".
+He suggests that people are "free to interpret [his sculpture] in any way they wish, be it as a wake-up call to implement sea defenses or as a memorial to those who have suffered at the hands of the sea".
+He also says that "he was driven by the sheer beauty of wave forms and the challenge of capturing this in bronze".